itsGonnaBeOk/PyQtchatapp/README.md

-basic chat application with socket programming and ui by PyQt library. you need to start server first. then run chatui file and choose a simple username. to find other users and send messages to them, you need to search in usernames.
+basic chat application with socket programming, multithreading and ui by PyQt library. you need to start server first. then run chatui file and choose a simple username. to find other users and send messages to them, you need to search in usernames.